 Dinner is ready in just 20 minutes with this Tuna Pesto Pasta!
 Perfect for busy weeknights, you can use store-bought or homemade pesto and your favorite pasta shape.
 Just 5 pantry ingredients and super budget-friendly!

 This post contains affiliate links.
 As an Amazon affiliate, I earn from qualifying purchases.

 Take budget-friendly dried pasta and canned tuna and add store-bought or homemade pesto and you’ve got yummy Tuna Pesto Pasta – a easy and satisfying dinner that’s ready in 20 minutes with just 5 ingredients!
 For more easy, budget-friendly tuna recipes, try Tuna Noodle Casserole or Tuna Pasta Salad.

 Pasta: Use your favorite shape of pasta.
 You’ll need 1 pound (16 ounces).
 You can absolutely halve this recipe, too, by cutting all the ingredient measurements in half.

 Pesto: You’ll need 1 1/2 to 2 cups of prepared pesto.
-This can be homemade or store-bought and really any style of pesto that you like – traditional basil, red pepper, calabrian if you like some heat.
+This can be homemade (try my recipe for homemade pesto without nuts) or store-bought and really any style of pesto that you like – traditional basil, red pepper, calabrian if you like some heat.